microsoft/MSIX-Toolkit/Scripts/BulkConversion/README.md

 Run: entry.ps1

 ## Prerequisites
-Prior to running the entry.ps1 script, the following prerequisites must be met to ensure a successful application packaing experience.
+Prior to running the entry.ps1 script, the following prerequisites must be met to ensure a successful application packaging experience.

 | Term            | Description                                                        |
 |-----------------|--------------------------------------------------------------------|